If you feel that kids’ sports are one of your biggest competitors, this article is for you to get a win/win.

-Still other churches have rejected a “church-league” approach and have simply opened their facility to be used by their cities’ Parks and Recreation Departments as an alternative site that saves the city money, involves church kids in the community activities, and exposes children in the community to the inside walls of a church they don’t attend.
+Still, other churches have rejected a “church-league” approach and have simply opened their facility to their cities’ Parks and Recreation Departments as an alternative site that saves the city money, involves church kids in the community activities, and exposes children in the community to the inside walls of a church they don’t attend.
 This third type of church is increasingly adopting a community-friendly, outreach-oriented approach.
 These churches wouldn’t consider a “church league” any more than they’d conduct Christian cooking classes or only shop in the Christian Yellow Pages.

 One church in Dayton, Ohio, has a unique outreach mindset when it comes to children and sports.
 They have ample space at their church and have set aside three baseball fields for the community Parks and Recreation Department to use when scheduling children, youth, and adult leagues.
 You can imagine the effect, week in and week out, on a family that doesn’t attend church.
 When the invitation comes to attend a church, where do you suppose these parents would more than likely want to attend?
 Of course, they’d feel comfortable at the church they’ve been regularly attending each Saturday with their athlete children.

 Sports can provide a metaphor for excellence in our children’s ministry and infuse our programming with creative outreach opportunities.
 My kids recently found my fourth-grade report card, which is itself a humbling discovery.
 In it, my teacher, Miss Nellie Van Horne, gave me great grades.
 But what my children found amusing were her notes in the “other” section of the report card.
-There, in her perfect schoolteacher cursive, she wrote, “Keith is a sore loser on the playground.”
-All the lessons learned in Sunday school that year didn’t prepare me for the lifelong lesson of accepting loss gracefully — even at foursquare! cm
+There, in her perfect schoolteacher cursive, she wrote, “Keith acted like a sore loser on the playground.”
+All the lessons learned in Sunday school that year didn’t prepare me for the lifelong lesson of accepting loss gracefully — even at foursquare!

 Ministry As Coaching